When bicycle accidents occur, at least one person says they “didn’t see” the other. Riding at night without lights only compounds the problem.

 How Bright Should Bicycle Lights Be?

 The quantity of light your headlight should have to light up the road safely is determined by how fast you cycle and additional lighting in the area.
-A fast rider on a rural road with no streetlights would need a brighter light in order to see road conditions and obstacles up ahead.
+A fast rider on a rural road with no streetlights would need a brighter light to see road conditions and obstacles up ahead.

 Mountain bikers require a broad beam of light to find suitable paths around turns and over obstacles.
-A cyclist who rides in the city has adequate streetlights and may need comparatively fewer lumens in order to see or be seen.
+A cyclist who rides in the city has adequate streetlights and may need comparatively fewer lumens to see or be seen.
 If you ride fast, you will need a longer beam on your headlight.

 What about LED Lights?

-General purpose lights vary from 50 to approximately 500 lumens, with standard commuter lights and emergency lights less luminous.
+General-purpose lights vary from 50 to approximately 500 lumens, with standard commuter lights and emergency lights less luminous.

-Keep in mind; LED lights are primarily used to be seen, and not to see with.
-Don’t risk your safety, ride with a bike light.
+Keep in mind; LED lights are primarily used to be seen and not to see with.
+Don’t risk your safety.
+Ride with a bike light.